Oladeji19/SnakeMate/README.md

  We have built a "Snakes and Ladders" plus "Chess" board game.

- It is a multiplayer game that combine aspects of game mechanism from both, the traditional "Snakes and Ladders" and "Chess".
+ It is a multiplayer game that combine aspects of game mechanism from both traditional games, "Snakes and Ladders" and "Chess".

   # Game Rules